inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-1.md

 # Introduction
-In this tutorial series we'll show you how to use the Inductiva API to generate synthetic data crucial for training Physics-ML models, at scale.
+In this tutorial series we'll show you how to use the Inductiva API to generate synthetic data, at scale and in an economic way, for training Physics-ML models.

 We're going to let you in on our very own recipe for generating synthetic data at scale, giving you an overview of the whole process building on an example from a published study.
 Over the next steps of this tutorial series, we'll break it all down to show you how it's done.
 This guide is a resource for both machine learning engineers and enthusiasts alike with a thorough understanding of Physics-ML and simulation software.